Oct. 8-19, 2025

 Junior Market Goats

-The Junior Market Goat Shows are judged by the following divisions: Wether Does, Wethers, and Showmanship.
+The Junior Market Goat Shows are judged by the following divisions: Does, Wethers, Showmanship.

 The SC Farm Bureau Federation awards one $1,000 scholarship annually.